Empress Wei and Princess Anle — Ambitious but Failed Power Seizure

 They sold political positions, murdered officials who opposed them, wrongfully occupied lands belonging to others and engaged in other illegal activities.

-Li Guoer also got pregnant before she was married, and then cheated on her first husband.
+Li Guoer also got pregnant before marriage and then cheated on her first husband.

 What's more, Li Guoer's secret ambition was to become the second female emperor in the history of China, just as her grandmother Wu Zetian had done before.